Gyana491/KrushiMitra-AI/Readme.md

 ## Crop and Farming Queries

 ```
-What is the best time to plant paddy this season?
+What is the best time to plant Rice this season?
 ```

 ```
-Which paddy varieties are good for my area?
+Which Rice  varieties suits my land ?
 ```

 ```
-When should I apply fertilizer to my crops?
+How to Remove Weed from my rice crop ?
+When is the right time to do it ?
+There are a lot of weeds in my rice field.
+I don't have labours  to work on . suggest me how to remove them.
 ```

 ```